avery918/RyanBoydSchedulingDesktopApp/README.md

 # SchedulingDesktopApp
- A scheduling Application make with java and javafx
+ A scheduling Application made with java and javafx